Suzanne Saueressig

 Suzanne Saueressig (February 4, 1925 – February 8, 2013) was the first practicing female veterinarian in Missouri.
 She was the Humane Society of Missouri's chief of staff for 55 years.
-She was born in Nuremberg, Germany and graduated from the University of Munich Veterinary College, in 1953.
+She was born in Nuremberg, Germany and graduated from the Ludwig-Maximilians-Universität München's Veterinary College in 1953.
 She was the only woman in her class.
 She came to St. Louis, MO and was hired as a veterinarian for the Humane Society of Missouri.
 She insisted on raising the standards at her clinic, ensuring surgical instruments were sanitized properly, increasing cleanliness standards for the animals, and insisting on modern x-ray equipment.
 She was named their chief of staff ten years later in 1965.
 She is accredited with playing a major role in the Humane Society of Missouri's success.
 It is one of the largest operating practices in the Midwest today.
 She campaigned for spaying and neutering animals and had a column in the local newspaper to help educate and improve the local community.
 In 1972, she claimed the award of "Woman Veterinarian of the Year" by the national organization American Veterinary Medical Association.

 Early life and education

 Early life

 Saueressig was born in Nuremberg, Germany.
-She was the first born of four siblings.
+She was the firstborn of four siblings.
 Her great-grandfather built their family home directly behind his construction building.
 Her early education was done at a Catholic school, despite her objections with the school dress code.
 Her love for animals started at a young age as she had cats and dogs as pets growing up.
 One day after her cat had gone missing, Saueressig suspected the maid as the cause.
 She placed mice in the maid's dresser and the cat reappeared the next day.
 At the age of 17, Saueressig enrolled in a typing class.
 The first session she attended the school was bombed.
 This moment led her to quit the typing program and instead pursue a career as a nurse.
 During her first semester in nursing school, she once again was involved in a bombing.
 This time she suffered a concussion.
 She and her classmates at the nursing school were drafted into the army.
 From 1945 to 1946 she was held as a prisoner of war by the United States in Nuremberg Germany.
 During this time, the Nuremberg Trials were taking place—the most notable being the Trial of Major War Criminals.
 During Hitler's reign, Nuremberg was a popular site for Nazi propaganda and rallies.